mongodb/docs/source/deployment.rst

 Automated Agent Updates
 -----------------------

-The agent perform automatic self-updates when new versions of the agent daemon are released.
+The agent perform automatic self-updates when 10gen releases new versions of the agent daemon.

 Auto-updating requires that agent run as a user that is capable of writing files to the directory that contains the agent.